jox/cornice/docs/source/testing.rst

 ------------------------

 Testing is nice and useful.
 Some folks even said it helped saving kittens.
-And childs.
+And children.
 Here is how you can test your Cornice's applications.

 Let's suppose you have this service definition: